scipy-conference/scipy_proceedings/papers/brian_mcfee/brian_mcfee.rst

 in a computation graph, as is done in Essentia [Bogdanov13]_.
 However, this approach necessarily constrains the function interfaces, and may become unwieldy for common, simple applications.

-Librosa takes an alternative, lazy approach to eliminating redundancy via output caching.
+Librosa takes an alternative, lazy approach to eliminating redundancy via *output caching*.
 Caching is implemented through an extension of the ``Memory`` class from the ``joblib`` package [#]_, which provides disk-backed memoization of function outputs.
 Librosa's cache object (``librosa.cache``) operates as a decorator on all non-trivial computations.
-This way, a user can write simple application code (i.e., the first example above) while seamlessly eliminating redundancies and achieving speed comparable to the more advanced implementation (the second example).
+This way, a user can write simple application code (i.e., the first example above) while transparently eliminating redundancies and achieving speed comparable to the more advanced implementation (the second example).

 The cache object is disabled by default, but can be activated by setting the environment variable ``LIBROSA_CACHE_DIR`` prior to importing the package.
-Because (as of joblib version 0.8.4) the ``Memory`` object does not implement a cache eviction policy, it is recommended that users purge the cache after processing each audio file to prohibit the cache from filling all available disk space.
+Because the ``Memory`` object does not implement a cache eviction policy (as of version 0.8.4), it is recommended that users purge the cache after processing each audio file to prevent the cache from filling all available disk space.
 We note that this can potentially introduce race conditions in multi-processing environments (i.e., parallel batch processing of a corpus), so care must be taken when scheduling cache purges.